Seeking Cancer Care

 - If a bill looks odd or wrong, call or email the insurer to avoid being mistakenly overcharged.

-- Submit claims for all medical expenses, even when you’re not sure if they’re covered.
+- Submit claims for all medical expenses, even when you are unsure they are covered.

-- Keep complete, accurate records of all claims submitted, pending, and paid.
+- Keep complete and accurate records of all claims submitted, pending, and paid.

-- Keep copies of all paperwork related to claims, such as letters of medical necessity, explanations of benefits (EOBs), bills, receipts, requests for sick leave or family medical leave (FMLA), and correspondence with insurance companies.
+- Keep copies of all claims-related paperwork, such as letters of medical necessity, explanations of benefits, bills, receipts, requests for sick leave, or family medical leave and correspondence with insurance companies.

-- Get a caseworker, hospital financial counselor, or social worker to help if finances are limited.
-Oftentimes companies or hospitals can work with you to make special payment arrangements if you let them know about your situation.
+- Get a caseworker, hospital financial counselor, or social worker to help if your finances are limited.

 The Florida Department of Health’s Breast and Cervical Cancer Early Detection Program promotes early detection and treatment of cancer by encouraging all women to receive regular screenings.
-If you do not have access to a health care provider, you may be able to receive free or low-cost screenings through the Early Detection Program.
-The care of most women diagnosed under this program is supported by Florida Medicaid.
+If you do not have access to a health care provider, you may be able to receive free or low-cost screenings.
+Florida Medicaid supports the care of most women diagnosed under this program.

 Given that individuals must first meet the qualifications for the screening program, nearly all women who apply will qualify.
-In rare cases, women who do not qualify for Florida Medicaid are referred to the American Cancer Society for charity care (if available).
-If eligible, women will receive full Medicaid benefits, rather than those being treated for cancer.
+In rare cases, women ineligible for Florida Medicaid may be referred to the American Cancer Society for charity care, if available.
+If eligible, women will receive full Medicaid benefits rather than those being treated for cancer.

 Florida Medicaid eligibility ends when:

-- the patient no longer meets eligibility criteria;
+- Patient no longer meets the eligibility criteria

-- the patient obtains health insurance or Medicare that covers treatment; or
+- Patient obtains health insurance or Medicare that covers treatment